Japan’s economy shrinks at record rate, slammed by pandemic

 The annual rate shows what the number would have been if continued for a year.

 Japanese media reported the latest drop was the worst since World War II.
 But the Cabinet Office said comparable records began in 1980.
-The previous worst contraction was during the global financial crisis of 2008-2009.
+The previous worst contraction was in 2009, during the global financial crisis of 2008-2009.

 The world’s third largest economy was already ailing when the virus outbreak struck late last year.
 The fallout has since gradually worsened both in COVID-19 cases and social distancing restrictions.

-The economy shrank 0.6% in the January-March period, and contracted 1.8% in the October-November period last year, meaning that Japan slipped into recession in the first quarter of this year.
+The economy shrank 0.6% in the January-March period, and contracted 1.8% in the October-December period last year, meaning that Japan slipped into recession in the first quarter of this year.
 Recession is generally defined as two consecutive quarters of contraction.

 Japanese economic growth was flat in July-September.
-Growth was modest in the quarter before that.
+Growth was minimal the quarter before that.

 For the April-June period, Japan’s exports dropped at a whopping annual rate of 56%, while private consumption dipped at an annual rate of nearly 29%.

-Note: This version has been corrected to show the previous worst contraction was in 2009, not 2008-2009, and that the 2019 quarter referenced was October-December, not October-November.